crypticleopard/IIPEDIA/README.md

 ![img](https://github.com/crypticleopard/IIPEDIA/blob/master/assets/Communitypg.png)
 <br/>

-About section is just a static webpage containing information about the college.
+About section is just a static webpage containing information about the college.<br/>

-Website is highly responsive and has been made keeping user friendliness in mind.
+Website is highly responsive and has been made keeping user friendliness in mind.<br/>

 ![img](https://github.com/crypticleopard/IIPEDIA/blob/master/assets/Responsive.png)

 ## Backend and API generation